adchang/demo_exchange/src/README.md

 - gRPC Services: Service wrapper for user authorization, row-level security, and response packaging.

     Note: OpenAPI equivalent would be implemented using dotnet Controller (DemoExchangeOrderService is a sample implementation).
 Microservice-to-microservice should really use HTTP2 over HTTP1.1.
+Additionally, streams over websocket.

 - Services: Business logic layer.